 Dickinson College is fully committed to tolerance, understanding and support of the diverse faith traditions to which members of our community adhere.
 While classes will still be held, the administration and faculty will make every effort not to schedule College-wide and/or public events on major religious holidays.
-The traditional calendar already recognizes many major Christian holidays.
-In addition, the college calendar will also include Rosh HaShanah, Yom Kippur, the first evening of Passover, Eid-al-Fitr, and Eid-al-Adha.
-Notations will be made on the CASE calendar to designate the official beginning and ending times of these and other major religions’ holidays.
-Students of any faith who observe these religious holidays or others that typically restrict their participation in regular activities may also be excused from academic, athletic, and other responsibilities on those days by following the guidelines in the policy below.
+Students of any faith who observe the major religious holidays or other minor religious holidays that typically restrict their participation in regular activities may also be excused from academic, athletic, and other responsibilities on those days by following the guidelines in the policy below.